VampireNoob/Online-Food/README.md

 - ✔️ Working with the methods map, filter and find.
 - ✔️ We can also vary the number of products.

-## A small part of the code where we use the "find" method.
+## A really small part of the code 😉 where we use the "find" method.
 ````
 const CartItem = ({ cartItem }) => {